helium/HIP/0139-phase-out-cbrs.md

 ## Summary

 This proposal establishes a schedule to permanently end rewards for CBRS radios on the Helium Network.
-If this proposal passes, Nova Labs will assist CBRS owners with the transition by re-flashing their CBRS equipment to stock firmware (turning it into generic CBRS equipment) and offering free Wi-Fi Hotspots to affected Hotspot operators.
+If this proposal passes, Nova Labs will assist CBRS owners with the transition by re-flashing their CBRS equipment to stock firmware (turning it into generic CBRS equipment) and offering free Wi-Fi Hotspots to affected Hotspot operators funded through a Foundation grant.

 ## Related Previous HIPs